-Create a checklist for students to utilize when providing peer feedback.
+Create sentence stems or checklists for students to use when providing peer feedback.

 Use digital tools to provide teacher or peer feedback in audio or video format.

 Assist students with setting goals and monitoring their own progress based on formative assessments and feedback.